 Here is my Google map, created from my GPS tracks.
 I placed the albergues/hotels/cafés on the maps that we visited, plus other albergues and places of interest.
 There are lots of services that you will encounter on this day twenty-one on the Portuguese Camino as you walk through Vigo and its environs.

-Our route is in blue, starting in Oia, where the red route ends, our alternative Senda Litoral from day twenty.
-This is the bus stop to where we returned to do the remaining stage-and-a-half of the three combined stages.
-It is shortly after our start at the bus stop, where we left the Senda Litoral for the cross-over to the official route.
+Our route is first shown in red, starting in Oia at the bus stop, where we ended on our alternative Senda Litoral from day twenty, continuing in red on our same alternative for 4.3 more kilometers, then shown in blue after we joined the official coastal route.
+The bus stop is where we returned to do the remaining stage-and-a-half of the three combined stages.
+It is shortly after our start at the bus stop, where we left the Senda Litoral, continuing instead to walk along the PO-325, for the cross-over to the official route.
 The official, Coastal route is the most expedient way to get by Vigo, if you are just passing through and not staying here.
 This was our goal.

 If you are planning to stay in Vigo, there are many attractions in the center of town that you may wish to go see, including the Castelo do Castro and its park, with other castros (ancient town sites) on the hill in the center of town.

 I kept the prior day's routes in place as they continue to Vigo, the orange is the Senda Litoral if you went this way.
 It is in Vigo where the Senda Litoral ends, never to appear again.
-At the docks, you can see where the route heads into the center of town, toward the large bus station and rejoins the Coastal Route.
+At the docks, you can see where the route heads into the center of town and rejoins the Coastal Route.

-You can also see on the map, our unofficial route, also in blue, where we rejoined the Coastal Route in the Coruxo area, shortly after we left the PO-325 along the coast.
+You can also see on the map, our unofficial route, the northernmost one in red, where we rejoined the Coastal Route in the Coruxo area, shortly after we started from the bus stop on the PO-325 along the coast.

 The elevation change was relatively easy for us, but there is a significant climb of about 150 meters (550 feet) out of Vigo and onto the plateau trail system, referred to above, followed by a steep descent into Redondela.